-Valuations are carried out daily and a margin is applied to collateral transactions so that, depending on the combination of securities on loan and the type of collateral received, the value of collateral required will range from 102.5% to 110% of the value of securities on loan.
-The collateral is marked to market daily to maintain the 102.5% to 110% excess collateral to act as insurance for volatile market conditions.
+Valuations are carried out daily and a margin is applied to collateral transactions so that, depending on the combination of securities on loan and the type of collateral received, the value of collateral required will range from 102% to 110% of the value of securities on loan.
+The collateral is marked to market daily to maintain the 102% to 110% excess collateral to act as insurance for volatile market conditions.
 However market volatility increases the risk that collateral received on such transactions may have a market value lower than that of the stock lent.
 If this scenario coincided with a counterparty default this could result in a reduction in the value of a Fund.
-This methodology provides a transparent basis on which the market value of the collateral is calculated and the respective haircut rates applied.
+This methodology provides a transparent basis on which the market value of the collateral is calculated, and the respective haircut rates applied.

-In respect of Stock Lending, cash can be posted, but is generally not accepted as collateral.
+In respect of Stock Lending, cash can be posted and accepted as collateral.
 For all other OTC transactions in derivatives, cash can be posted and accepted as collateral.
-If cash collateral is received, it may not be reinvested.
 Non-cash collateral may not be sold, re-invested or pledged by the Company.
+If cash collateral is received, it may only be reinvested in the following ways: